ColoradoSchoolOfMines/email-queue/README.md

 ## Requirements
 Email Queue will:
+- Prioritize queues according to the emails within them
+- Assign each email a priority dynamically
 - Allow you to organize your emails into queues you define and deal with each queue individually.
 - Show you the top item in a selected queue.
 - Allow you to switch queues.